Chapter 4

 Rick looked at me, I looked at him.
 I think we exchanged imperceptible expressions of concern and then the psychic went right on speaking about their beliefs and their degree from the University of Metaphysics (now Google "nationally accredited university").
 We then somehow finished out this meeting and went on our way as a group of 4 team members, myself, the other psychic trainee, the leader and the new psychic medium, to an investigation at a pizza shop.
 This is where it gets weird and hairy, not a combo you want on any night let alone one with pizza and/or ghosts.

-Upon arrival, the leader who had made such an importance of doing certain things a certain way, altered it on the fly by having me follow himself and the psychic around the basement of the establishment, writing down what they said as they felt the space out.
+Upon arrival, the leader who had made such an importance of doing certain things a certain way, altered it on the fly by having me follow them and the psychic around the basement of the establishment, writing down what they said as they felt the space out.
 I mean, sure, for the sake of some sort of data collection or record, I suppose writing it all down could help.
 But the leader was also holding a digital recorder so .... what the hell was the point?
 Already weird.
-But weirder still, he kept the other member of the team upstairs and didn't allow her to see this part.
+But weirder still, they kept the other member of the team upstairs and didn't allow them to see this part.
 To not create a bias for investigating later?
 I don't know.
 I don't know, still, why I had to follow these two people around a basement writing random "significant" words down.
 My own bias just growing concerned for how much faith was being applied immediately and without question to this one person none of us had met before, and none of us knew how the leader had met them either.
-Sudden and strange.
+It was all really sudden and strange, and tension that had started at the meeting was making its way through the whole night.

 Listen, if there is a single, tiny, skeptical bone in your body - feel it.
 Feel it now.
-This was the most awkward and, I have to be brutal on top of my sincere and constant transparency here, absurd thing I'd witnessed in the paranormal.
+This was the most awkward and absurd thing I'd witnessed in the paranormal by then, and it was all living people.
 Not only that, it was the exact opposite direction and rigorous dogma of everything that paranormal team had stood for and espoused for over a year before that, and even before I joined.
 A literal 180 into "the psychic will pick things up first, then the science team investigates".
 I mean, the leaky, slow spread of confirmation bias just oozing through the team members from the first introduction of this person, to the years that ensued, is so apparent now it's sad.

 So we left the basement after 10 or 20 minutes of this slow walk and the psychic enacting some physiological symptoms of mediumship, to the other team member (or more?
 I can't remember if anyone else was there that night) sitting in a booth with the pizza employees talking amongst themselves across the room.
 The leader dismissed the psychic, saying their part is done, and as had been decided earlier, us team members expressed interest in going over what the hell just happened in the basement and figure out how to investigate these pizza folks' claims.
 But no.

-The team leader then got that smug look he used to have often when he was "in control" and really that meant "manipulating the situation", and said we're not not discussing anything the psychic might have said.
-I don't remember specifics because years are in between then and now, but myself and the other team member's confusion and frustration at the situation playing out suddenly and at the leader's own private discretion increased, and it got heated.
-Unnecessarily heated, because this was a person in charge of the evening's events who found pleasure in maneuvering situations into their favor, so that they knew what was best, their experiences in the paranormal outweighed anyone else's, their harrowing knowledge of the Other meant they knew how to interact best.
-They were still, of course, the ultimate psychic. *They even said as much out loud.
-They were the one with many spirit guides of both past humans ultraterrestrials.
-The one who knew how many spirit guides each of their team members had and what type of psychic they were and what abilities they'd be best at.
-This was not in the intention of helping any of us, it was in controlling.
-Just know that.
+The team leader then got that smug look they used to have often when they were about to explain why they knew more than the rest of us about what was going on, and said we're not discussing anything the psychic might have said.
+This was after the plan was to discuss what the psychic said.
+I don't remember specifics because years are in between then and now, but myself and the other team member's confusion and frustration at the situation increased, and it got heated.
+Unnecessarily heated, because this was a person in charge of the evening's events who found pleasure in making sure everyone knew that their experiences in the paranormal outweighed anyone else's, their harrowing knowledge of the Other meant they knew how to interact best.
+They made sure we knew they were the ultimate psychic.
+So no discussion was had and I was basically reprimanded for asking what was going on, making me feel rather humiliated.
+I was then sent off to do an EVP session in this pizza shop's basement after the new psychic blew through and told us exactly what these shop owners had hoped to find out and we all could have gone the hell home.
+But no.

 You can see where this night went.
 I was pissed.
 I went into that pizza shop basement with a digital recorder and talked mostly to myself, under my breath, sitting on the dusty stairs and crying.

 Yes.
 Crying.
 I was so confused.
 And so misled.
 In the single moment some people can create a narrative where you're the problem, the one who's wrong.
 It's bizarre.
 An utter lack of compassion emerges and a calculating villain looks out at you from someone you thought you knew.
 That's the thing with those personalities, you never fully know them or their truth, and that's creepy.
 The investigation went on another couple hours with - if I recall correctly - nothing significant caught on video or audio.
 I don't even remember if we ever went back there, just that the teenage employees of a maybe haunted pizza place witnessed the weirdest night of their lives too.
-I ended up apologizing to the leader that night, leaving angrily and slamming his car door by the end of it.
-How I ended up being the bad guy is clear now, it's what narcissists do best when they twist the experiences of an entire evening into a storyline that makes them right, righteous, correct, in control.
+I ended up apologizing to the leader that night, leaving angrily and slamming their car door by the end of it.
+How I ended up being the bad guy is clear now, it's what manipulators do best when they twist the experiences of an entire evening into a storyline that paints them in the right and ultimately in control.
 The supreme leader.

 That was the Pepperoni Hug Spot of my past.
 No AI involved, but the events are true.
+(Tell me you've seen that AI pizza shop logo, or this whole blog title fails.)
 The next chapter might have to be the night of Spiritualism School and the Indigo Child's Psychic Awakening on the Second Floor Landing.

 Until then,